“We used to know when the rains were coming, but we no longer do.”

 - 300 people now have access to internet connectivity.

-Water users pay 20 Kenya Shillings (15p) for each 30l jerrycan of water.
-The payments fund the operation and maintenance of their water supply, with surplus revenues going towards further developments such as electricity, table banking, and education.
+Surpluses from the sale of water pay for maintenance of the water supply, and go towards further developments such as electricity, table banking, and education.
 The project creates local skills in maintaining reliable water with four permanent jobs.
-Villagers will be trained to build and maintain sand dams and to run and maintain the solar water pump and storage tanks.
+Villagers have been trained to run and maintain the solar water pump and storage tanks.